vanbrantley/Avatar/README.md

 Click areas on the right palette to add or remove a color swatch.

+Color swatches are shown above the color picker.

 Clicking on a color swatch puts that color in the respective area on the Avatar.

-Find pieces that can fit into your wardrobe by locking colors that you own, and then using the randomize button and color picker to find colors that match - can then save palettes
+Click the randomize button to generate random outfit combinations out of your swatches.

+Lock areas to prevent their colors from being changed.

 ### Mockup Mode